holepunchto/dht-rpc/README.md

 {
   // A list of bootstrap nodes
   bootstrap: [ 'bootstrap-node.com:24242', ... ],
+  // Optionally pass the name of the network.
+This is useful for creating isolated networks.
+  name: 'my-network',
   // Optionally pass in array of { host, port } to add to the routing table if you know any peers
   nodes: [{ host, port }, ...],
   // Optionally pass a port you prefer to bind to instead of a random one